-GEOTECHNICAL ANALYSIS & STRUCTURAL DESIGN OF CANTILEVERED & RESTRAINED RETAINING WALLS – Version 2.0 – IBC 2012/CBC 2013.
+GEOTECHNICAL ANALYSIS & STRUCTURAL DESIGN OF CANTILEVERED & RESTRAINED RETAINING WALLS – Ver.
+2-IBC 2012/CBC 2013.

 When you have a retaining wall project to design, you have a collection of checks to satisfy.
 Some of these checks are stability like sliding and overturning.
 Other checks are per ACI 318-11, like minimum reinforcement, shear and moment capacity.
 However, a multitude of geotechnical checks are also needed.
 These include settlement, wall deflection and global rotational stability.
 They also include reducing Kp for sloping ground in front of the retaining wall and increasing Ko in the backfill zone for overconsolidated soils.
 Yet still will need to do more geotechnical analysis.
 Say you used 37 psf/ft for backfill pressure but your top of wall deflection is small, then you need to match earth pressure with wall deflection.
 In other words if your wall deflection is between Active & At Rest case, your backfill pressures should also be between the Active and At Rest case.
 Since we are using Rankine method, cohesion is allowed in the passive zone.
 If you are embedded in cohesive soils, why not take advantage of it.
 You can combine friction and cohesion beneath the footing base & passive and cohesion in the embedment depth.

 SoilStructure Retaining Wall considers the soil effects in retaining wall design.
 You only pay for the software.
-We have no maintenance fees and no subscription.
-Consider total cost to keep your program in year 2 and year 3!
-With us it is zero additional cost in year 2 and year 3 operating expenses.
-One time purchase.
+We have no maintenance fees.

 We have seen a surge of new users and anticipate you will join us.
 Due to client preferences, we are currently working on PREMIUM version that will do grade beam design (shear, bending and torsion), drilled pier analysis (axial, lateral & embedment) and column reinforcement design (axial and bending) all part of a drilled pier supported retaining wall now under development.